The Gambian vice president receiving an award at UN |

 The second Silver Award went to the US Lacey Act amendment of 2008 which prohibits all trade in wood and plant products that are knowingly illegally sourced from a US state or any foreign country.

 “The Lacy Act enforces the environmental law of even the weakest of countries in the most powerful way.
-If all countries followed its example, environmental law would be globally enforced and our biosphere would be protected,” says jury member Tewolde Berhan Egziabher, Director General, Environmental Protection Authority, Ethiopia and World Future Councillor.
+If all countries followed its example, environmental law would be globally enforced and our biosphere would be protected,” says jury member Tewolde Berhan Egziabher, Director General, Environmental Protection Authority,

 The strength of the Act lies in its ability to target and place responsibility on every stage of the timber supply chain.
 It has forced importers to take responsibility for their wood products and has already produced positive results in increasing due diligence assessments and demand for certified wood products.

 Jan McAlpine, Director of the Secretariat of the United Nations Forum on Forests, states: “Celebrating innovation to benefit the world’s forests is one of the primary objectives of the International Year of Forests, 2011.
 This year’s Future Policy Award recognises policies that have succeeded in translating a vision for a sustainable future into tangible action.
-The UNFF applauds the three winning governments in Rwanda, The Gambia and the US for their extraordinary sustainable forest management policies: incorporating social, environmental and economic actions into a sustainable future for their countries.”
+The UNFF applauds the three winning governments in

 An international jury composed of experts from academia, government, international bodies, civil